POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

 ```

 It is important here only 1 thing, check the first depedency.
-The socal library should depend on the socal source code library.
+The BSW socal library should depend on the socal codegen source code library.

 Now once we have it, we need to make the generated `libSocal.a` visible outside.
 For this we modify BUILD file from the root of the project and add the following: